By Michael Dean, Director, Free Trade Agreement Outreach Section

 - safeguarding against the risk of protectionist policies in other countries;

 - greater economic integration with our region; and

 - greater access for Australian consumers and businesses to an increased range of goods and services at more competitive prices.

 FTAs also deliver other benefits for Australia.
 They can be negotiated and implemented at a faster pace than multilateral agreements, and can play an important role in creating and enforcing liberalising rules on trade and investment issues that are not currently covered by the WTO.
 Through FTAs, Australian exporters and investors can benefit from the same or better preferential access that our competitors’ exporters and investors enjoy.

 FTAs have in-built work programs and review arrangements that come into play after entry into force, and enable Australia to gain greater FTA benefits over time.
 For example, we completed the third review of our FTA with Singapore in 2016, and its outcomes entered into force in 2017.
 This updated FTA now has the added benefit of addressing longstanding issues of commercial interest to Australian service providers in areas such as education.

 Questions are sometimes raised about whether Australian businesses, particularly small and medium-sized businesses, are using FTAs.
-A published report by PwC on FTA utilisation concluded that Australian businesses are getting the tariff cut benefits delivered by our FTAs, particularly in our agreements with China, Japan and Korea.
+A 2018 report by PwC on FTA utilisation concluded that Australian businesses were getting the tariff cut benefits delivered by our FTAs, particularly in our agreements with China, Japan and Korea.
 The report found 95 per cent of Australian exports to Japan that were eligible for a lower tariff under the Japan-Australia Economic Partnership Agreement utilised the lower tariff rate.
 FTAs also had a positive influence on businesses’ confidence, strategy, expansion planning and international investment.

 Michael Dean is the Director of the Free Trade Agreement Outreach Section at the Department of Foreign Affairs and Trade.